 We are blessed with a lot of choices for bibles in the English language.
 But how do we know that the translation we're using is good?
-Is the King James still the best bible translation, and if not, what's the best bible translation?
+What's the best bible translation?

 The ancient languages of the bible can't be perfectly translated.
 Translators are forced to make compromises between accuracy and readability.
 Translators must also make educated decisions about what they think the original text is trying to say.
 Further the manuscripts themselves aren't perfect, and so translators must also make decisions about the sources they're translating from.

 Picking a good bible translation can be intimidating.
 We are forced to trust the work of the translators, and bad translators could certainly do a lot of harm.
 However, most translators are people of faith who honestly try to produce correct translations of the original texts.
 They are forced to make difficult decisions, and everybody can't be pleased with every part of a translation.

 Translators generally know a lot more than those who criticize them.
 Most of the "real" bible translations that have been produced are good works.
 Accusations that certain bible translations are works of the devil are often groundless.